siddharth25pandey/discussion_forum_website/README.md

 8.Edit and Reply to the Messages-  Feature of replying and Editing the text messages sended by the user in discussion forum.

-9. Sub-Forums & Categories or Division of the Discussion forum- Enables the user to quickly find out the Division of the Forums according to their choice.
+9.Sub-Forums & Categories or Division of the Discussion forum- Enables the user to quickly find out the Division of the Forums according to their choice.